PSHE Curriculum

 PSHE (Personal, Social, Health, Economic Education), RSHE (Relationships, Sex, Health and Education)

-The learning and promotion of PSHE, RSHE Education and SMSC (Spiritual, Moral, Social and Cultural Development) is embedded across the whole school.
-Children are in classes with a dedicated form tutor who is responsible for their pastoral care and will address any issues as they arise such as supporting pupils to develop feelings of self respect, self-esteem and general well-being; and also to help them take responsibility for their actions and understand the consequences of their actions and the world around them.
-The Fundamental British Values are also actively promoted in the school.
+The learning and promotion of PSHE, RHE, and SMSC (spiritual, moral, social and cultural development) is embedded across the whole school.
+Children are placed in forms with a dedicated form tutor who is responsible for their pastoral care and will address any issues as they arise, such as supporting children to develop feelings of self-respect, self-esteem, and general well-being.
+They also help pupils to take responsibility for their actions, understand the consequences of their behaviour, and develop an awareness of the world around them.
+The Fundamental British Values are actively promoted throughout the school, ensuring that pupils develop respect, tolerance, and an understanding of life in modern Britain.

 Year 1